 All J-1 exchange visitors sponsored by ECFMG for graduate medical education (residency and clinical fellowship programs) are automatically subject to the two-year home residence requirement as described in section 212(e) of the Immigration and Nationality Act as amended.
-Click the link for information on waivers for international physicians:
+Please ask us for the names and contact information of attorneys who can answer your questions.